 ‘’Recently I have been able to secure nearly one acre of land, which I consider suitable to lay out as a public garden, with sand-pit, etc., and, having now completed the purchase, I have much pleasure in offering the same to your council, and am ready to make over the freehold, the only condition being that the land be dedicated in perpetuity to the people of London as a recreation-ground.
 I propose to clear the land and lay out same at my own expense."

-Emslie Horniman lived in Chelsea but was inspired to create the park which today bears his name in North Kensington by Sister Ruth, a local nun who worked with the poor of Kensal Town.
-Emslie Horniman was interested in the arts and gave the commission to design the park to the architect Charles Voysey hence the name ‘Voysey Garden’.
+Emslie Horniman lived in Chelsea but was inspired to create the park which today bears his name in North Kensington by Sister Ruth.
+She was a local nun who worked with the poor of Kensal Town.
+Emslie Horniman had an interest in the arts.
+She gave the commission to design the park to the architect Charles Voysey.
+This is why it is called ‘Voysey Garden’.

-Nowadays the park hosts 20,000 people over the August bank holiday when it becomes the official launch pad of the Notting Hill Carnival.
+Nowadays the park hosts 20,000 people over the August bank holiday.
+It is the official launch pad of the Notting Hill Carnival.